Marisol Koslowski

 marisol@purdue.edu

-Marisol Koslowski is Professor and Assistant Head for Graduate Engagement and Partnerships in the School of Mechanical Engineering at Purdue University.
+Marisol Koslowski is Professor of Mechanical Engineering and Associate Dean for Global Engineering Programs and Partnerships in the College of Engineering at Purdue University.
 She received her B.S. degree in Physics in 1997 from the University of Buenos Aires, Argentina and her M.S and Ph.
 D. degrees in Aeronautics in 1999 and 2003 from the California Institute of Technology.
 She was a Technical Staff Member in the Theoretical Division at Los Alamos National Laboratory before joining Purdue in 2005.

 Professor Koslowski has made contributions in the development of theoretical and computational models to study the mechanical, thermal, and chemical response of materials.
 She leads an interdisciplinary research program with impact in nano and microelectronics, drug and food processing, polymer composites, alloys, and energetic materials.
 Her group focuses on the effect of heterogeneities, defects, and interfaces on the macroscopic behavior of materials.